-In deciding on the appropriate rate of return, we determined that the weighted average cost of capital in the bus industry ranges from 6.0 per cent to 8.6 per cent, and that a rate of return equivalent to the mid-point of this range is appropriate for providing bus services.
+In deciding on the appropriate rate of return, we determined that the weighted average cost of capital in the bus industry ranges from 5.8% to 8.7%, and that a rate of return equivalent to the mid-point of this range is appropriate for providing bus services.

-1.3.3 Allowances for depreciation and a return on working capital in the four largest regions
+1.3.3 Allowances for depreciation and a return on working capital in the 4 largest regions

 In determining the allowance for depreciation, we used the straight line depreciation method.
-We established an appropriate depreciation rate for each group of new and existing assets based on the economic lives of the assets, then multiplied the annual value of each group by the appropriate rate.
+We established an appropriate depreciation rate for each group of new and existing assets based on the economic lives of the assets then multiplied the annual value of each group by the appropriate rate.
 For new assets, we depreciated:

-- Operator buses based on an economic life of 17.5 years (5.7 per cent). - Operator buildings and improvements based on an economic life of 40 years (2.5 per cent). - ▼ Other operator assets (including plant and ticketing equipment) based on an economic life of 11.6 years (8.6 per cent). - RTA bus priority measures on an economic life of 20 years, in line with the useful life for traffic signals and within the range for the useful lives for traffic systems and pavement roads the RTA uses when depreciating these assets for accounting purposes (5.0 per cent). - The Inner West Busway based on an economic life of 75 years, taking into account the significant expenditure involved in duplicating the Iron Cove Bridge, and the useful lives of concrete and steel bridges and pavement roads the RTA uses when depreciating these assts for accounting purposes (1.3 per cent).
+- Operator buses based on an economic life of 17.5 years (5.7%). - Operator buildings and improvements based on an economic life of 40 years (2.5%). - ▼ Other operator assets (including plant and ticketing equipment) based on an economic life of 11.6 years (8.6%). - RTA bus priority measures on an economic life of 20 years, in line with the useful life for traffic signals and within the range for the useful lives for traffic systems and pavement roads the RTA uses when depreciating these assets for accounting purposes (5.0%). - The Inner West Busway based on an economic life of 75 years, taking into account the significant expenditure involved in duplicating the Iron Cove Bridge, and the useful lives of concrete and steel bridges and pavement roads the RTA uses when depreciating these assets for accounting purposes (1.3%).

 For existing operator assets, we determined the remaining lives of each group of assets according to the proportion of the historical cost that is yet to be depreciated, and on the economic lives we applied to the equivalent new assets.
-This resulted in depreciation rates of 10.1 per cent for buses, 4.1 per cent for buildings and improvements, and 18.5 per cent for other existing operator assets.
+This resulted in depreciation rates of 10.1% for buses, 4.1% for buildings and improvements, and 18.5% for other existing operator assets.

-In determining the allowance for a return on working capital, we estimated the forecast levels of net working capital to provide bus services in the four largest regions in each year of the determination period, and multiplied these levels by the appropriate rate of return (discussed above).
+In determining the allowance for a return on working capital, we estimated the forecast levels of net working capital to provide bus services in the 4 largest regions in each year of the determination period, and multiplied these levels by the appropriate rate of return (discussed above).
 Our estimates of forecast net working capital were negative, so the allowance for a return on this capital was also negative.

-1.4 Forecast patronage growth in the four largest regions
+1.4 Forecast patronage growth in the 4 largest regions